 - timeline of key events in the state's history

 - Long before New Mexico’s government began keeping vital records, the Catholic church recorded births, baptisms, marriages and deaths.
-Records from the Archdiocese of Santa Fe, now at the archives, extend to colonial days
+Records from the archdioceses of Santa Fe, Gallup and Las Cruces extend to Colonial days.

 - Seek pre-statehood New Mexicans in territorial censuses, taken as part of the regular federal head count beginning in 1850.

 Plus, each guide contains active web links for one-click access to every recommended online resource.
 You can view this PDF on your computer and print pages for reference.